What is software? And why is it important to your business?

 The focus in any business should be on having the right tool for the job, this means the right software for the job.
 The job is whatever task is being completed at the moment.

 A custom solution might mean taking several off the shelf packages and integrating them together into a workflow or set of workflows.
 It might mean adding in some custom software.
 It could mean both.

 The important thing, that the software acts as a glue to help the process and procedures which underpin the business work on the machines.

 Microsoft released a new version of Windows, at the end of July 2015, Windows 10.
 This is where companies are beginning to put their development effort.
-Since its launch, there are now over 500,000,000 or 500 million (or half a billion) active installations of the operating system.
+Since its launch, there are now over 600,000,000 or 600 million (or well over half a billion) active installations of the operating system.
 It is gaining significant traction both with home users and business users.
 This along with Office 2016, could be one of your competitive advantages, if implemented correctly.
 Remember, you don’t need to be first to gain some advantage, but when you’re trailing, you’re at a disadvantage.

 Cost is not the most important consideration, getting the best value for the business is!
 This implies, that purchase price, or ongoing costs, if this is part of a subscription is only part of the equation.
 Cost needs to be factored in with productivity, so the Cost/Productivity ratio is the important factor.
 When considering this, different solutions might become optimal.
 Or possibly optimal at the moment, nothing is set in stone and even then, we can change that.

 DVANA supply all types of software for complete business solutions, so please call 0333 006 3800 now to see how we can help you.